haiwen/seafile-open-api/reference/authentication.md

 slug: authentication
 ---

-All API calls must be authenticated with a valid Seafile API token.
-All API-requests require an authorization header that looks like this, where different tokens can be used.
+All API calls must be authenticated with a valid Seafile API token and all requests require an authorization header that looks like this, where different tokens can be used.
+In the Seafile API, authentication can be done using Account-Token and Repo-Token.
-There are two ways to authenticate with the Seafile API:

 `Authorization: Bearer {{Account-Token, Repo-Token}}`

+> For versions less than 11.0,  'Bearer' should be replaced with 'Token'.
+>
+> `Authorization: Token {{Account-Token, Repo-Token}}`

 ## The two tokens